HW and SW Modularity is About to Restructure the Automotive Supply ChainOctober 15, 2020

 Modularity is Here to Stay

-Zonal E/E and Service-Oriented Architecture will result in hardware and software modularity for automotive manufacturers.
-This means, they will be able to install Plug & Play ECUs with ease, provide a software functionality catalogue (OEM factory “app store”), replace existing setups with Interchangeable parts and of course, increased supply chain resilience.
+Zonal E/E and Automotive SOA will result in hardware and software modularity for automotive manufacturers.
+This means they will be able to install Plug & Play ECUs with ease, provide a software functionality catalogue (OEM factory “app store”), replace existing setups with Interchangeable parts and of course, increased supply chain resilience.

 Paired with a faster Ethernet backbone, this allows connecting/disconnecting devices in real time to an existing ECU without needing to start/restart the system, capability for secure over-the-air updates and a huge decrease in onsite maintenance and vehicle downtime.